-The Centre for Continuing Education reaches out to the community at large.
+The Centre for Continuing Education is a department of the University, the special function of which is to create opportunities for the whole community to attend courses and other activities of a university standard for personal enjoyment and development or advancement of professional knowledge.
+Nearly all courses are conducted by university academic staff or outside specialists.
 It makes available to the general public a wide variety of courses in the humanities, sciences, music and the arts.
 These are usually of ten weeks or longer.
 Day or weekend seminars are also promoted both at the Centre and in Northland.
 In addition to its general offering of music courses, the Centre organises and promotes the annual Cambridge Music School, a two week residential school for serious performers and composers from throughout New Zealand.